Yep, Apple will help you find lost stuff besides its gear and your friends

 Input welcome

-Rather than publishing a finished version of this spec, Apple is sharing a draft and inviting interest parties to help finalize it.
+Rather than publishing a finished version of this spec, Apple is sharing a draft and inviting interested parties to help finalize it.
 It hopes to complete this work by the end of 2020, which suggests that any third-party accessories might show up next year.
 Joining the Find My network accessory program is free, but Apple will have a certification process for shipping devices, similar to the one it operates for cables and other accessories.

 Is all this bad news for Tile and other small companies that already offer gadgets with similar functionality?
-Maybe—it’s generally not a happy development to find a giant entering in your territory, even if you’ve had reason to expecc it for a while.
+Maybe—it’s generally not a happy development to find a giant entering your territory, even if you’ve had reason to expect it for a while.
 But even without Apple’s entry, these companies have tended to go through a fair number of downsizings and pivots, suggesting that it’s hard to turn lost-item tracking into a thriving standalone business.
 Back in 2016, Tile announced an accessory program that is much like Apple’s new plan; though it hasn’t resulted in an array of partners, it’s still alive and has added HP laptops and Skullcandy headphones in recent months.

 A third-party tracker company could even hitch its wagon to Apple’s Find My network, using Apple’s plumbing instead of maintaining its own network of devices.
 With vast quantities of Apple hardware out there, Find My certainly has an edge in terms of the reach necessary to ensure that a lost item can transmit its whereabouts back to its owner.
 You can opt out of this network, but even if you’re paranoid about privacy, that might be an extreme measure: It’s anonymous and encrypted, and disabling it means that you can’t use Find My to retrieve your own lost stuff.

-Ultimately, Apple convincing third-party companies to support its item-tracking platform sounds smarter than it going alone with its own AirTags hardware, even if it does add AirTags to the mix by the time other accessories are available.
+Ultimately, Apple convincing third-party companies to support its item-tracking platform sounds smarter than going it alone with its own AirTags hardware, even if it does add AirTags to the mix by the time other accessories are available.
 The richer the ecosystem, the more likely that it will catch on—and reach the sort of scale that item-tracking startups have had trouble conjuring up on their own.